 The law firm is printed in newspapers and employment law trade journals, heard on the radio and advised for on-air television.

 We know your employment issue is difficult.
-We will provide confidence, respect and understanding in a safe and comforting space.
+We will provide confidence and respect in a comforting space.

 Toronto Employment Law Consultations

 If you have been provided with with a termination or severance package, we will review it on the phone or in the office.
 If you have been accused of misconduct, we will review the facts.
 If you have suffered from harassment or any breach of your human rights in the workplace, we will analyze your case.
 Whatever your issue, we will find an answer.

 If you have been terminated or laid off, with or without just cause, we will review the facts of your case (i.e. age, salary, position, years of service, etc.) to see what you are entitled to versus what was offered by your employer.